iamlvv/Parklio/README.md

 # Sum up

 Based on what I have learnt about SOLID and OOP, I tried to apply them to this project.
-However, I am not sure if I did it correctly or not (I may fail the OOP part, but I have made an effort to keep the code clean and follow SOLID rules as possible as I could).
+However, I am not sure if I did it correctly or not (I may fail the OOP part, but I have made an effort to keep the code clean and follow SOLID rules as much as possible).
 I will be very grateful if you can give me some feedbacks about this.
 Thank you very much for your time and consideration.